Language-Technology-Assessment/European-open-AI-index/pages/guides/openness-auditing.md

 # On the benefits of open-source AI: open-source enables oversight
 <author :author="author"></author>

-In this first of a series of blog posts on the benefits of open-source AI, we explore how open-source AI enables greater oversight.
-We discuss key principles which allow open-source to enable greater oversight, the theoretical motivations behind the EU AI Act treating open-source models with lesser scrutiny, and lastly explore how releasing models in an open-source way makes it easier for watchdogs to investigate legal violations in a model's training.
+In this first of a series of blog posts on the benefits of open-source AI, we discuss key principles which allow open-source to enable greater oversight, the theoretical motivations behind the EU AI Act treating open-source models with lesser scrutiny, and lastly explore how releasing models in an open-source way makes it easier for watchdogs to investigate legal violations in a model's training.

 ### How OSAI enables oversight: base principles
 **Open-source AI requires open data.** This means that any model seeking to describe itself as open must publish the data on which it is trained.
 The benefits for oversight are obvious, as it [allows for inspecting exactly on which material a model was trained and for ensuring that no copyright violations are associated with the training procedure](https://arxiv.org/abs/2311.03449).